Osprey Year 6 2022 - 2023

-Homework will be sent home on a Tuesday and should be returned on a Monday, this will consist of a grammar activity, a comprehension activity and a Maths activity.
+Homework will be sent home on a Friday and should be returned the following Thursday, this will consist of a grammar activity, a comprehension activity and a Maths activity.
 It is used to consolidate your child’s learning from the previous week and should take no more than 1 hour in total.
 Please allow and encourage your child to attempt their homework independently before supporting them if required.

 Children are expected to know all of their tables up to 12 x 12 and associated division facts by the end of Year 4.
 Please ensure that the children keep their recall skills sharp.

 The children are expected to read independently at home on a regular basis (15 minutes per night).
 They should keep a record in their diary of what they have read.
 Please listen to them read out loud once a week and record this in their diary.
 Discuss any vocabulary that they are not sure of.

 Children need to be able to read and spell all of the Year 3/4 and Year 5/6 spellings.
 They also need to learn any spelling patterns and rules that are taught in class and then sent home.